dpoulopoulos/virtml/docs/source/manual-deployment/node-deployment.md

 ### Procedure

-1. Change to root user:

-    ```console
-    user:~$ sudo su -
-    root:~#
-    ```

 1. Start the worker VM:

     ```console
-    root:~# virsh start node1
+    user:~/virtml$ virsh start node1
     Domain 'node1' started
     ```

 ### Verify

-1. Connect to the worker VM through the "Virtual Machine Manager" UI and watch as the Debian installer automatically installs the OS, without any human intervention.
+1. Connect to the node1 through your terminal and watch as the Debian installer automatically installs the OS, without any human intervention.

     ```console
-    root:/home/user/virtml# virt-manager
+    user:~/virtml$ virsh console node1
+    ```

+1. SSH into the node1 VM:

+    ```console
+    user:~/virtml$ ssh root@node1
+    ```

+    ```{note}
+    Replace `node1` with the IP address of the VM.
+Alternatively, you can set the hostname for the
+    VM in your `/etc/hosts` file.
     ```